soulsands/trilium-ios-shortcut/README.md

 [中文](./README.zh_cn.md)

-A Guide to Sending Messages to Trilium via Shortcuts
+A Guide to Sending Messages to Trilium via Apple Shortcuts

 ## Prerequisites